ILIAS-eLearning/ILIAS/tests/README.md

 ### Rise testability
 <a name="solid"></a>
 #### SOLID
-Robert C. Martin gathered 5 principles for object oriented class design, for building maintainable object oriented system (see Langr 2015).
+"Robert C. Martin gathered five principles for object-oriented class design" [1, Location 3101], for building maintainable object oriented system.
 <a name="single-responsibility-principle-srp"></a>
 ##### Single Responsibility Principle (SRP)
 Classes should have one reason to change.
 Keep the classes small and single-purposed.
+[4]
 <a name="open-closed-principle-ocp"></a>
 ##### Open-Closed Principle (OCP)
 Classes should be design to be open for extension but closed for modification.
 The need to make changes to existing classes should be minimized.
+[4]
 <a name="liskov-substitution-principle-lsp"></a>
 ##### Liskov Substitution Principle (LSP)
 Subtypes should be substitutable for their base types.
 From a clients perspective overriding methods should not break functionality.
+[4]
 <a name="interface-segregation-principle-isp"></a>
 ##### Interface Segregation Principle (ISP)
 Clients should not be forced to depend on methods they don't use.
 Split a larger interface into a number of smaller interfaces.
+[4]
 <a name="dependency-inversion-principal-dip"></a>
 ##### Dependency Inversion Principal (DIP)
 High-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details; details should depend on abstractions.
+[4]

 <a name="a-solid-way-to-use-the-dic"></a>
 #### A SOLID way to use the DIC